The Driver's Handbook

 At a pedestrian crossing, you must:

-- Give way to any pedestrian on the crossing.
+- Give way to any pedestrian or bicycle rider (child or adult) on, or entering the crossing.

 At a children's crossing (Example 17), you must:

-- stop, remain stationary and give way to any pedestrian (child or adult) who is on or entering the crossing
+- stop, remain stationary and give way to any pedestrian or bicycle rider (child or adult) who is on or entering the crossing

 - if there is a dividing strip, remain stationary and give way if the pedestrian is on your side of the dividing strip.